Kansas City Royals: Baseball returns to Kansas City

-1969–1979: Taking Off
+1969–1979: Taking off

 The Royals began play in 1969 in Kansas City, Missouri.
 In their inaugural game, on April 8, 1969, the Royals defeated the Minnesota Twins 4–3 in 12 innings.
 The Royals went 69–93 in their first season, highlighted by Lou Piniella, who won the AL Rookie of the Year Award.

-The team was quickly built through a number of trades engineered by its first General Manager, Cedric Tallis, who picked up center fielder Amos Otis, who became the team's first great star, first baseman John Mayberry, who provided power, second baseman Cookie Rojas, shortstop Fred Patek, designated hitter Hal McRae, and others.
-The Royals also invested in a strong farm system and soon developed such future stars as pitchers Paul Splittorff, Dennis Leonard, and Steve Busby, infielders George Brett and Frank White, and outfielder Al Cowens.
-Under these young players, the Royals started to build a young core set up for future success.
+The team was quickly built through a number of trades engineered by its first General Manager, Cedric Tallis, who picked up center fielder Amos Otis, who became the team's first star, first baseman John Mayberry, who provided power, second baseman Cookie Rojas, shortstop Fred Patek, and designated hitter Hal McRae.
+The Royals also invested in a strong farm system and developed future star pitchers Paul Splittorff, Dennis Leonard, and Steve Busby, infielders George Brett and Frank White, and outfielder Al Cowens.
+Under these young players, the Royals built a core set up for future success.

 In 1971, the Royals had their first winning season, with manager Bob Lemon leading them to a second-place finish.
 In 1973, under manager Jack McKeon, the Royals adopted their iconic "powder blue" road uniforms and moved from Municipal Stadium to the brand-new Royals Stadium (now known as Kauffman Stadium).

 The 1973 All-Star Game was hosted at Royals Stadium, with Otis and Mayberry in the AL starting lineup.
 The event was previously held at Municipal Stadium in 1960, when the Athletics were based in Kansas City.

 Manager Whitey Herzog replaced McKeon in 1975, and the Royals quickly became the dominant franchise in the American League's Western Division.
 After a second-place, 91 win season, they won three straight division championships from 1976 to 1978, including the franchise's only 100-win season in 1977.
 However, the Royals lost to the New York Yankees in three straight American League Championship Series encounters.